marina601/scooter-circle/TESTING.md

      - Product Image
      - Product Title
      - Link to *View Full Details*
-  - it will lead them to full product specification and individual products reviews.
+  - it will lead them to full product specifications and individual products reviews.

 4. As a first-time user, I want to view the terms and conditions of the site.

   - The user may click on the button in the footer "Terms and Conditions" which will open a modal with full terms and conditions of the site.
   - The user has 2 options, either press the button to "Close", which will close the modal.
-  - Or the user may want to contact the site owners and ask more questions, the button "Contact" is presented next to "Close" button in the modal, which will redirect the user to the *Contact Page*.
+  - Or the user may want to contact the site owners and ask more questions, the button "Contact" is presented next to the "Close" button in the modal, which will redirect the user to the *Contact Page*.

 ##### back to [content](#table-of-content)